Are you are involved in the sheep and wool industry in British Columbia? If so learn more about our Federation right here on our NEW WEBSITE!

 - Keep up on news that affects the sheep industry and connect with sheep-related events in your region.

 If you would like to reach us directly, contact us.
-We are a proud member of the Canadian Sheep Federation, the BC Abattoir Association and FARM Community Council (member of BC Agriculture Council).
+We are a proud member of the Canadian Sheep Federation and the BC Abattoir Association.

 BC Sheep Federation